githubschool/gh-github-intermediate-template/labs/3-git-bisect.md

    git bisect start
    ```

-1. Indicate a commit where you know the code contains the change you’re looking
+1. Indicate a commit where you know the code contains the change you're looking
    for

    Omitting the commit hash will tell Git that the current commit is bad.